How to reset your Advertising ID on Android devices

 The advertising identifier (ID) is a unique anonymous identifier on Android devices that is used for advertising purposes.
 While there is no option to turn it off, the option to safely reset the advertising ID exists.
 I do this often to create a different user profile and avoid targeted marketing on my Samsung phone.

-App developers can use the advertising ID API to access the ID on user devices, for instance to identify users and devices for targeted advertising.
+App developers (and Google) can use the advertising identifier API to access the ID on user devices; for instance, to identify users and devices for targeted advertising.

-Step 1: Open Google Settings on your Android device by tapping on menu and then on Google Settings once all apps are displayed on the screen.
+1. Open Google Settings on your smartphone by tapping on Menu and then on Google Settings once all apps are displayed on the screen.

 According to Google, apps must check the settings of the Android device and respect them.
 If interest-based ads are disabled on the device, apps must honor that.
 Failure to do so is a policy violation.

 The content policy page offers additional information on how the advertising ID may be used by companies or developers.
 It states that companies may not link the advertising identifier to personal identifiable information or persistent device identifiers such as the IMEI or MAC address of the device without explicit consent.